|

 Despite a long and checkered development period

-tracing back to WWII, the M-14 was a mainline service rifle in the US Army and Marine
+tracing back to W.W.II, the M-14 was a mainline service rifle in the US Army and Marine

 Corps for only about a decade, when it was supplanted by the M-16.
 It remains in